quantuminformation/ai-agent-toolkit/README.md

 - Interactive Codex CLI
   - Ensure OPENAI_API_KEY is already set in your shell; do not paste secrets inline.
   - Allocate a TTY with -it to avoid interactive UI issues.
+  - Publish the auth callback port so browser login can complete from your host.

 ```
 docker run --rm -it \
   -v "$PWD/config:/opt/agent/config" \
   -v "$PWD/workspaces:/workspaces" \
+  -p 1455:1455 \
   -e OPENAI_API_KEY="$OPENAI_API_KEY" \
   -e CODEX_CLI_COMMAND="codex run" \
   ai-agent-toolkit:latest